If you or someone you love have diabetes, you need regular eye exams.

-This disease can damage the vision in this part of the eye, and lead to either partial vision loss or blindness.
+This disease can damage the vision in this part of the eye, leading to either partial vision loss or blindness.

 Diabetics have an increased risk of developing glaucoma.
 Glaucoma is a group of eye diseases that damage the optic nerve and is called “the silent thief of sight” because it can begin with little to no pain or symptoms.
-The only way to catch it in the early stages is through regular eye exams.
+Regular eye exams are the only way to catch it in the early stages.